teegre/gmi/README.md

 **For convenience, you can disable password authentication for rsync on the server.
 To do so:**

 On the server, enter: `sudo visudo`
 And add this line: `user ALL= NOPASSWD:/usr/bin/rsync`
+(Replace "user" by your username)

 Then, you're good to go.